playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 # The Debugger {#the-debugger}

 In order to access the debugger, you'll need to open up Chrome and go to the URL `chrome://inspect`.
-You should see a list of selectable debug devices, including the node instance you just started
+You should see a list of selectable debug devices, including the node instance you just started.

 ![A list of inspectable devices from Chrome](./chrome-inspect.png)